Lynching of George Gay: National memorial

 The National Memorial for Peace and Justice, in Montgomery, Alabama, displays 805 hanging steel rectangles, each representing the counties in the United States where a documented lynching took place and, for each county, the names of those lynched.
-The memorial hopes that communities, like Freestone or Navarro where George Gay was lynched, will take their slab and install it in their own community.
+The memorial organizers hope that communities, like Freestone or Navarro where George Gay was lynched, will take their slab and install it in their own community.